Serial Killer Myth #6: They Are All White

 Posted Dec 22, 2014

-African-Americans comprise the largest racial minority group among serial killers, representing approximately 20 percent of the total.
-Significantly, however, only white, and normally male, serial killers such as Ted Bundy become popular culture icons.
+African-Americans make up the largest racial minority group among serial killers, representing approximately 20 percent of the total.
+Significantly, however, only white, and normally male, serial killers such as Ted Bundy become popular cultural icons.

-Although they are not household names like their infamous white counterparts, examples of prolific racial minority serial killers are Coral Eugene Watts, a black man from Michigan, known as the “Sunday Morning Slasher,” who murdered at least seventeen women in Michigan and Texas, Anthony Edward Sowell, a black man known as the “Cleveland Strangler” who kidnapped, raped and murdered eleven women in Ohio; and Rafael Resendez-Ramirez, a Mexican national known as the “Railroad Killer,” who killed as many as fifteen men and women in Kentucky, Texas, and Illinois.
+Although they are not household names like their infamous white counterparts, examples of prolific racial minority serial killers include Coral Eugene Watts, an African-American man from Michigan, known as the “Sunday Morning Slasher,” who murdered at least 17 women in Michigan and Texas; Anthony Edward Sowell, an African-American man known as the “Cleveland Strangler” who kidnapped, raped and murdered 11 women in Ohio; and Rafael Resendez-Ramirez, a Mexican national known as the “Railroad Killer,” who killed as many as 15 men and women in Kentucky, Texas, and Illinois.

-The myth that all serial killers are white is related to another commonly held myth that most murders, including serial murders, are inter-racial in nature—that is, the perpetrator and victim are from different races.
-The reality is that homicides of all types in the U.S. are generally intra-racial in nature.
+The myth that all serial killers are white is related to another commonly held myth that most murders, including serial murders, are interracial in nature—that is, the perpetrator and victim are of different races.
+The reality is that homicides of all types in the U.S. are generally intraracial in nature.

 By a wide margin, most murder victims, including serial murder victims, are from the same race as their killer.
-In approximately 90 percent of all homicides the killer and victim are from the same race.
-This is the reality of race and homicide in the U.S. The popularly held and sometimes politicized notion that most murders are inter-racial is simply not accurate.
-It fact, reality is exactly the opposite of the myth.
+In approximately 90 percent of all homicides, the killer and victim are from the same race.
+This is the reality of race and homicide in the U.S. The popularly held and sometimes politicized notion that most murders are interracial is simply not accurate.
+It fact, the reality is exactly the opposite of the myth.